 How Conforming Loans Work

-For example, let’s say you want to buy a one-unit home in Wayne County, Michigan for $250,000, and you qualify for a conventional loan of $200,000.
-Your loan of $200,000 is less than the 2019 loan limit of $484,350, making it a conforming loan.
+What does this mean in practice?
+Say you want to buy a one-unit home in Wayne County, Michigan for $250,000, and you use a conventional loan of $200,000 to do so.
+Because your loan is well under the loan limit of $510,400, your mortgage will be considered a conforming loan.

-Benefits of A Conforming Loan
+Benefits Of A Conforming Loan